 Saudi National Day celebrates the formal unification of the Kingdom of Saudi Arabia in 1932.
 Public celebrations, flag displays, parades, and cultural events mark this annual occasion.

-Monitor official Saudi announcements for final Eid dates, as they depend on moon sightings.
-Plan travels or events around these holidays to enjoy family time and cultural festivities.
+Follow official Saudi announcements for final Eid dates, as they depend on moon sightings.
+Plan ahead to make the most of these holidays.